By: Trish Adkins

 6. Childhood cancer research is consistently underfunded.

 In the past 20 years, science has made great strides in treating childhood and adult cancers.
-However, childhood cancer continues to receive less than 10% of the federal research budget dedicated to cancer research.
+However, childhood cancer continues to receive just a small portion of the federal research budget dedicated to cancer research.
 To bridge the gap, Alex’s Lemonade Stand Foundation has continued to invest in innovative, cutting-edge research, including the Crazy 8 Initiative.
 The Crazy 8 Initiative provides $26 million in funding to six game-changing, collaborative projects at 21 institutions in the United States and Europe.

 Need help explaining childhood cancer to children?
 Alex’s Lemonade Stand Foundation has several resources to help.
-Check out our brand-new Childhood Cancer Fact Sheet (above).
-You can also learn more here and get ideas with ways to get children, schools and families involved in the search for cures.
+Check out our section on talking to kids about cancer on our website.
+You can also get ideas with ways to get children, schools and families involved in the search for cures.